 Get to Know Dr. Jeremiah L. Deneve

-Dr. Jeremiah Deneve is a surgical oncologist who helped start a program using cytoreduction and hyperthermic intraperitoneal chemotherapy, also known as HIPEC, at the University of Tennessee Health Science Center in Memphis.
+Dr. Jeremiah Deneve is a surgical oncologist at North Carolina Basnight Cancer Hospital in Chapel Hill.
+He joined the UNC Department of Surgery in January 2023 after helping start a program using cytoreduction and hyperthermic intraperitoneal chemotherapy, also known as HIPEC, at the University of Tennessee Health Science Center in Memphis.

 The combination treatment has dramatically improved the prognosis of patients with various abdominal malignancies, including mesothelioma, a rare cancer once considered almost untreatable.